The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 And then our son says, oh yeah, I started at two months old.
 I slacked off for the first two months of my life.

 And the industry actually helped shape them in a very interesting way where they were constantly in adult environments.
-And, you know, when you're a kid, right?
+And, you know, when you're a kid, right, imagine you're a kid, close your eyes.

 Do you understand?
 Can you imagine the level of confidence they're walking around thinking, wow, I must be special.
 No, absolutely.